School Communications in 2023: Where to Share?

 But, what if there were a tool that allowed you to access your social media, school call alerts, school text alerts, school mobile app, push notifications, and school website all from one place right on your phone?

 Thrillshare allows you to update all of your mobile communications with one click of a button.
-Since different people prefer to be communicated with in various ways, and you’re a pro at direct communication, Thrillshare can help you reach the widest audience.
+Since different people prefer to be communicated with in various ways, and you’re a pro at school communications, Thrillshare can help you reach the widest audience.